 Jeannine Cooley Rogers, age 84, longtime resident of Marion, died Monday, February 4, 2019 in Decatur, Georgia.
 She was born in Bessemer, Alabama to parents Hazel Bearden Cooley and Avora Clay Cooley, and lived her early years in the rural â€śLaceyâ€™s Chapelâ€ť community of Jefferson County, Alabama.
 Jeannine was taught to read at home by her mother before beginning school in a â€śone-room schoolhouseâ€ť that accommodated multiple grade levels.
 She was recruited by her teacher to help instruct other students in reading, which began her lifelong love of teaching.
 Jeannine often recalled a prized birthday gift received at age 6, a chalkboard, hung by her father in their large kitchen pantry, which transformed that space into her â€śclassroomâ€ť where she enjoyed playing â€śteacher.â€ť When she was in third grade, her family moved into the neighboring city of Bessemer so that she and her sister Dana could attend city schools.

-To send flowers in memory of Jeannine Cooley Rogers, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Jeannine Cooley Rogers, please visit our Heartfelt Sympathies Store.

 After graduating from Bessemer High School, she moved to Marion to attend Judson College, and majored in English.
 Jeannine taught for 48 years, starting in Selma and Jefferson County, but returning to Marion in 1958 after marrying James Howell Rogers, Sr. When first coming to Marion, she had the opportunity to teach fifth and sixth grades in one room, and later had the distinction of teaching the first state funded kindergarten in Perry County.
 However, the majority of her career was spent teaching English and Speech at Francis Marion High School.
 After â€śretiring,â€ť she enjoyed teaching at Marion Academy and Marion Military Institute (MMI).
 As reported by Marion Times Standard Society Editor Martha Williams in 2004, Jeannine was recognized at her final retirement luncheon by Colonel John Westbrook, Academic Dean at MMI, who â€ścommended her for teaching approximately 5,000 students during her tenure as a teacher.â€ť